JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

-## Column Family Repository
+## Column Family Template

 This repository has the duty to be a bridge between the entity model and Diana to a column family.
-It has two classes `ColumnRepository` and `ColumnRepositoryAsync`, one for the synchronous and the other for the asynchronous work.
+It has two classes `ColumnTemplate` and `ColumnTemplateAsync`, one for the synchronous and the other for the asynchronous work.

-#### ColumnRepository
+#### ColumnTemplate

-The `ColumnRepository` is the column repository for the synchronous tasks.
+The `ColumnTemplate` is the column repository for the synchronous tasks.
 It has three components:

 * **ColumnEntityConverter**: That converts an entity to communication API, e.g., The Person to ColumnFamilyEntity.